We Analyzed the Future Direction of HighPeak Energy Inc. (HPK), Here is What We Found

 Sponsored

-HPK currently public float of 7.02M and currently shorts hold a 1.73% ratio of that float.
-Today, the average trading volume of HPK was 101.14K shares.
+The average price from analysts is $27.25, which is -$3.33 below the current price.
+HPK currently public float of 7.02M and currently shorts hold a 2.55% ratio of that float.
+Today, the average trading volume of HPK was 254.37K shares.

 HPK’s Market Performance

-HPK stocks went down by -3.10% for the week, with a monthly jump of 19.43% and a quarterly performance of 23.62%, while its annual performance rate touched 170.28%.
-The volatility ratio for the week stands at 4.64% while the volatility levels for the past 30 days are set at 6.31% for HighPeak Energy Inc..
-The simple moving average for the period of the last 20 days is 21.42% for HPK stocks with a simple moving average of 81.68% for the last 200 days.
+HPK stocks went up by 40.02% for the week, with a monthly jump of 56.42% and a quarterly performance of 69.70%, while its annual performance rate touched 300.34%.
+The volatility ratio for the week stands at 10.45% while the volatility levels for the past 30 days are set at 7.46% for HighPeak Energy Inc..
+The simple moving average for the period of the last 20 days is 36.96% for HPK stocks with a simple moving average of 107.95% for the last 200 days.

 Analysts’ Opinion of HPK